ctoruno/Personal-Website/content/talk/ROLI-Map-app/index.md

 title: ROLI Map Generator
 ---

-This app is still under development.
-Therefore, customization is limited at the moment.
-However, the data presented in this app is up-to-date according to the latest datasets published by the World Justice Project in its website.
+Streamlit App for drawing choropleth maps using the Rule of Law Index data published by The World Justice Project.
+The data presented in this app is up-to-date according to the latest datasets published by the World Justice Project in its website.